kalekdev/uni/semester-1/technische-mechanik/notes.typ

 _Schraubung_ - The combination of a rotation with a translation in the direction of the rotation axis

-Types of movement in space:
+Types of momentary movement in space:
 + Translation: $arrow(omega) = 0$
 + Rotation: $arrow(omega) eq.not 0 and I_2 = 0$
 + Schraubung: $I_2 eq.not 0$